Linear algebra and group theory: 15d. Classification results

 \section{15d.
 Classification results}

-Let us go back now to plain easiness, and discuss some classification results, following \cite{bsp}, and then the papers of Raum-Weber \cite{rwe} and Tarrago-Weber \cite{twe}.
+Let us go back now to plain easiness, and discuss some classification results, following the old paper \cite{bsp}, and then the more recent paper of Tarrago-Weber \cite{twe}.
 In order to cut from the complexity, we must impose an extra axiom, and we will use here:

 \begin{theorem} For an easy group $G=(G_N)$, coming from a category of partitions $D\subset P$, the following conditions are equivalent: \begin{enumerate} \item $G_{N-1}=G_N\cap U_{N-1}$, via the embedding $U_{N-1}\subset U_N$ given by $u\to diag(u,1)$.